isomerpages/moe-kuochuanprespri/_about-us/Student Matters/Sexuality Education Programmes.md

 9\.
 Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
 This form will be communicated  to parents at the start of the year via Parents Gateway.

 10\.
-Parents can contact the school at 6259 5396 or email to&nbsp;[School Email](kcpps@moe.edu.sg)&nbsp;for discussion or to seek clarification about the school’s sexuality education programme.
+Parents can contact the school at 6259 5396 or email to kcpps@moe.edu.sg for discussion or to seek clarification about the school’s sexuality education programme.